-The classic silky, smooth and ultra creamy American vanilla cheesecake, now better: this recipe is healthy, keto, protein packed, and easy to bake with a smooth top (no cracks!) without water bath.
+The classic silky, smooth and ultra creamy American vanilla cheesecake, now better: this recipe is low-carb, gluten-free, protein packed, and easy to bake with a smooth top (no cracks!) without water bath.

-This keto protein cheesecake is SO amazing even crustless, but with a proper crust it goes up to a whole new level!
-The fragrant, creamy vanilla and delicate tangy flavor make a perfect match to my keto honey Graham cracker crust.
+This vanilla protein cheesecake is SO amazing even crustless, but with a proper crust it goes up to a whole new level!
+The creamy filling and delicate tangy flavor make a perfect match to my keto honey Graham cracker crust.

 On this post I’ll share lots of tips for a perfect keto cheesecake: why no-water bath baking works (for cheesecake), the right way to mix the batter to avoid air bubbles and cracks, and how to get ingredients to room temperature faster – because yeah, sometimes you just can’t wait for cheesecake.